Using Auth0 to secure a CLI

 code, the program then uses the /oauth/token endpoint to obtain a token.
 In this second step, the CLI program adds a

 verifierparameter with the exact same random secret generated in step 1.
-Auth0 uses this to correlate and verify that the request originates from the same client.
+Auth0 uses this to correlate and verify that the request originates from the same application.
 If successful the response is another JSON object, with an

 access_token.
 Note that if the